-Readers may wonder why Thread{connTomcat} at workload 195000 is lower than that at 16000.
-540 Figures 7(c) and 7(d) show the average time that a worker thread in Thread{active} period (gray line) 541 and also in Thread{connTomcat} period (red line) when the system is at 16000 and 19500, respectively.
-542 It is clear that the thread time in Thread{active} period at workload 19500 is averagely higher than 543 that at workload 16000, while the thread time in Thread{connTomcat} period at the two workloads 544 are similar.
-In this case, the percentage of time that a worker thread in Apache interacting with 545 the Tomcat tier over the total active time $\left(\frac{Thread{connTomcat}}{Thread{active}}\right)$ at workload 195000 is less than that at workload 16000.
-As a result, less number of Apache threads connecting to Tomcat at workload 546 547 548 195000.
-We note that the main contributor of the high thread time in $Thread{active}$ period at 549 workload 19500 is that Apache waits for FIN replies from clients that close their corresponding 550 TCP connection.
-We observed that at a high workload, this wait time becomes longer than that 551 at higher workload (higher workload means more congestion in the network), which delays the 552 release of the corresponding Apache worker thread.
+also in ThreadconnTomcat period (red line) when the system is at 16,000 and 19,500, respectively.
+It is clear that the thread time in Threadactive period at workload 19,500 is averagely higher than that at workload 16,000, while the thread time in ThreadconnTomcat period at the two workloads are similar.
+In this case, the percentage of time that a worker thread in Apache interacting with the Tomcat tier over the total active time $(\frac{ThreadconnTomcat}{Threadactive})$ at workload 19,500 is less than that at workload 16,000.
+As a result, a lower number of Apache threads are connecting to Tomcat at workload 19,500.
+We note that the main contributor of the high thread time in Threadactive period at workload 19,500 is that Apache waits for Finish flag (FIN) replies from clients that close their corresponding TCP connection.
+We observed that at a high workload, this wait time becomes longer than that at higher workload (higher workload means more congestion in the network), which delays the release of the corresponding Apache worker thread.

-The above two interesting phenomena do not happen in the 400-6-200 case because 400 threads in Apache provide a large buffer which stabilizes the number of concurrent requests flowing to downstream tiers.
-Figure 8 shows the Apache threads status in 400-6-200 at workload 19500.
-While in this case the Apache threads still need to wait for FIN reply from clients, the number of Apache threads connecting to the downstream Tomcat tier is much more than the concurrency limit in the Tomcat tier (24).
+The above two interesting phenomena do not happen in the 400-6-200 case because 400 threads in Apache provide a large buffer that stabilizes the number of concurrent requests flowing to downstream tiers.
+Figure 8 shows the Apache threads status in 400-6-200 at workload 19,500.
+While in this case, the Apache threads still need to wait for FIN reply from clients, the number of Apache threads connecting to the downstream Tomcat tier is much more than the concurrency limit in the Tomcat tier (24).
 Thus, Apache can always push a stable amount of workload to downstream tiers, saturating the critical hardware resource of the system-the CJDBC CPU (see Figure 6(b)).